Employer of recordGermany

 Using an Employer of Record

 Pros: The Employer of Record (EOR) Germany can streamline your operations by handling all the payroll, HR, and compliance tasks for you.
-This can be the most cost-effective way to set up a legal employer-employee relationship, especially if you have a small team (under 15 employees) and want to save time and money.
+This can be the most cost-effective way to set up a legal employer-employee relationship, and an effective way of hiring in Germany without entity, especially if you have a small team (under 15 employees) and want to save time and money.

 Cons: The solution proves expensive with more than 15 employees.